Posted on March 13, 2017 in Alcoholism

 In truth, there is no single best way to quit drinking.
 What you need is a multifaceted plan that will help you tame the beast of alcohol dependency before it launches a full-out attack on your health and happiness.

-Should your attempts to stop drinking on your own fail, an addiction treatment program may ultimately be necessary.
+Should your attempts to stop drinking on your own fail, an alcohol addiction treatment program may ultimately be necessary.
 But, if you can eliminate your drinking habit before it crosses over into true alcoholism, it could save you — and the people who love you — a lot of heartache and misery.

 If you’re serious about finding permanent sobriety, here are five strategies that will help you do it.